-Every month, the Montana Innocence Project highlights the important work of like-minded organizations.
-This month, we are highlighting EmpowerMT.
+The Montana Innocence Project strives to highlight the important work of like-minded organizations.
+Today, we are highlighting EmpowerMT.
 Both of our organizations work to advance equity and inclusion in Montana.
 MTIP achieves this by promoting a more just criminal legal system, and EmpowerMT works to educate youth and adults across the state about how to reduce oppression in all areas of their communities.

 What is your organization’s mission?